-Commonly Asked Questions About Child Custody In Colorado
+Commonly Asked Colorado Child Custody Questions

 Waiting to establish custody until something goes wrong happens all too often.
 Do not wait.
-Your child deserves a life that is safe, consistent and predictable.
+Your child deserves a life that is safe, consistent, and predictable.
 That means knowing which parent is responsible for what and when.

 Do I Need To Be Divorced To Have A Custody Agreement?

 No. Many parents we help with child custody agreements were never married.